-Since 2011, Tess has taught at the Mount in the areas of communication theory, organizational theory, writing, public relations, and mass media, at undergraduate and graduate levels.
+Since 2011, Tess has taught at the Mount in the areas of communication theory, organizational theory, science communication, writing, public relations, and mass media, at undergraduate and graduate levels.
 She developed a new graduate-level course, Rhetorics of Health and Illness, first offered in Winter 2018.
-She co-ordinated the B.Sc.
-(Science Communication) program (2015-2016) and now teaches science communication.
 She has also taught at Saint Mary’s University and at the University of Saskatchewan.

 Prior to beginning her academic career, Tess worked in public relations capacities at the Canadian Institutes of Health Research and at a vaccine research and development organization based at the University of Saskatchewan.
-These roles, combined with experience as a technician in biochemistry, microbiology and molecular biology, spurred an interest in the communication of scientific and health-related topics to lay publics.
+These roles, combined with experience as a technician in biochemistry, microbiology and molecular biology, spurred an interest in the communication of scientific and health-related topics to the public.

 Scholarly and/or Professional Publications and Activities

 Laidlaw, T. (2019).
 Pandemic stories: Rhetorical motifs in journalists’ coverage of biomedical risk.
 Minerva. doi 10.1007/s11024-019-09383-4.
 Retrieved from: https://link.springer.com/article/10.1007/s11024-019-09383-4